Thank you for reading our post, please rate this article at the end.

 Instructions

 - Open the pizza dough and align it on a Dutch oven.
-If you don’t have a Dutch oven, cook the pizza in aluminum foil on a grill with low heat.
+If you don’t have a Dutch oven, cook the pizza on aluminum foil over low heat on a grill.

 - Add more cheese to the toppings and cover the oven with a lid.

-- Cook the pizza over a low campfire or coals for 30 to 40 minutes.
+- Cook the pizza over a low campfire or coals for 30-40 minutes.

 - Serve the pizza and enjoy it with coffee, tea, or beer!